 Simultaneously, the software processes my brush strokes to produce a perfect emulation of traditional paint.

 When I previously used traditional paints, I would sit in front of an easel.
-Now I sit at a desk facing two large LCD monitors.
+Now I sit at a desk facing a wide, high resolution, color-calibrated monitor.